casimir-one/frontend/README.md

 portal.

 ## Create Portal
-The DEIP-modules repository consists of Java Script packages designed to build front-end applications and Portals.
-Modules allow you to connect to services to interact with DEIP infrastructure and are implemented using the Vue framework and Vuetify components library.
+The Casimir-modules repository consists of Java Script packages designed to build front-end applications and Portals.
+Modules allow you to connect to services to interact with Casimir infrastructure and are implemented using the Vue framework and Vuetify components library.

 ```
 # install vue services global